Wildlife Ecology Day Research Program

 - Hone critical thinking and observation skills

-- Effectively communicate on a research topic
+- Effectively communicate on a research topic through the end-of-program poster sessions and other opportunities

 - Establish connections with professionals in the field and other students with similar interests